amitvc/blog/_posts/2018-02-24-recursion-dissected.md

 ### What is recursion?
 Many programming text books define recursion as function that calls itself.
 Although the definition is sound but I feel it is incomplete and does not give you the intuition behind why and where recursion comes into play.
 I like to think of recursion as technique in which you break down a problem into smaller subproblems and then combine the solution of smaller problem to deduce the final solution you need.
 There is a lot of intuition behind recursion if you compare it to **Principle of Mathematical Induction (PMI)**.
 PMI is a technique used to prove theorems or a formula.
 There are typically 3 steps involved in PMI.
 Lets try to prove sum of n integers Sum(n) = n(n+1)/2
 * Base case
-  Assume the formula or theorem is true for n=1 Therefore sum(1) = 1(1+1)/2 = 2/2 = 1
+  Prove the formula or theorem is true for small n.
+In this case n=1 Therefore sum(1) = 1(1+1)/2 = 2/2 = 1
 * Induction hypothesis
   Assume sum(n) = n(n+1)/2 is true for some n